folutade/KnowThatYouAnointed/content/posts/the-party.md

   **I'm Lucy, I loosely heard prayers on your first album**, truly
   Lucy don't mind, 'cause **at the end of the day you'll pursue me***

-* On Kendrick's third major label album, *DAMN.*, Kendrick \(or Kung Fu Kenny\) repeatedly expressed feelings of sadness and frustration because he felt that nobody was praying for him.
-Then during the album's pibotal track, "FEAR.", Kendrick's cousin, Carl Duckworth, left a voicemail explaining that Kendrick's feelings of sadness and frustration were not due to a lack of people praying for him but were instead do to Kendrick's own lack of faithfulness in following the Lord's commandments.
+* On Kendrick's third major label album, *DAMN.*, Kendrick (or Kung Fu Kenny) repeatedly expressed feelings of sadness and frustration because he felt that nobody was praying for him.
+Then, during the album's pivotal track, "FEAR.," Kendrick's cousin, Carl Duckworth, left a voicemail explaining that Kendrick's feelings of sadness and frustration were not due to a lack of people praying for him but were instead due to Kendrick's own lack of faithfulness in following the Lord's commandments.

   * *New Kung Fu Kenny
   **Ain't nobody prayin' for me**